scto/CodeLikeBastiMove/replit.md

 # CodeLikeBastiMove

 ## Overview
 CodeLikeBastiMove is an Android mobile application built with Kotlin and Jetpack Compose.
-This app features a modern Material Design 3 navigation drawer with multiple screens (Home, Gallery, Slideshow, and Settings) demonstrating current Android development best practices with a highly modular architecture.
-The app includes theme management with DataStore persistence.
+This app features a modern Material Design 3 navigation drawer with multiple screens (Home, Gallery, Slideshow, Settings, and Editor) demonstrating current Android development best practices with a highly modular architecture.
+The app includes theme management with DataStore persistence and a project template system for creating new Android projects.

 ## Project Type
 **Android Mobile Application** - This project builds an Android APK using Jetpack Compose for the UI layer with a multi-module Gradle structure.